ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2021-01-20-Taming_Tail.md

 ### Impact on the economics of AI

-- Improving models on the long tail costs a lot of compute resources and thus creats more (cloud) costs than traditional software would cause (3-5x higher).
+- Improving models on the long tail costs a lot of compute resources and thus creates more (cloud) costs than traditional software would cause (3-5x higher).

 - Data has a cost to collect, process, and maintain.
 That means the larger the long-tailed dataset becomes, the harder it becomes to work with it and more costly, too.
 The projects actually show "DISeconomies of scale".
 While more data to improve a model is often available, the long-taildness also means a diminishing return.
 AI developers may need 10x more data to achieve a 2x subjective improvement.
 While computing power becomes cheaper and more available (Moore's Law), this does not occur with model performance at the moment.